StephenGrable1/ArtistWebsite/readme.md

 I enjoyed using Jade(Pug) and Sass for this build.
 These tools made it very easy to split up my code into sections that reflected the content of the site.
 If I or someone else happens to revisit this code, I have no doubt that it will be easy to understand and contribute to.

-Feel free to explore the live build here -> https://warm-ocean-68542.herokuapp.com/
+Feel free to explore the live build